andreknieriem/simplelightbox/README.md

 gallery.next(); // Next Image
 ```
 ### Changelog
+**1.4.1 - The whole caption Selector is rewritten.
+You can now select an element and get its text, use data or attribute**
 **1.4.0 - Caption Attribute can now be what, you want, or data-title.
 Fixed some small issues**
 **1.3.1 - Bugfix: disable keyboard control if lightbox is closed**
 **1.3.0 - Added current index indicator/counter**